soupi/learn-haskell-blog-generator/src/08-testing.md

-In our case, we use the quoter `r`, which is defined in [raw-strings-qq](https://hackage.haskell.org/package/raw-strings-qq-1.1/docs/Text-RawString-QQ.html), and write any string we want, with multi-lines and unescaped strings!
+In our case, we use the quoter `r`, which is defined in [raw-strings-qq](https://hackage.haskell.org/package/raw-strings-qq-1.1/docs/Text-RawString-QQ.html), and write any string we want, with multi-lines and unescaped characters!
 We could use this to write the tests
 [we previously wrote](04-markup/01-data_type.html#exercises):